nogibjj/Week4_Mini_Project_Ayush/README.md

 6. Summary_statistics.md

 ## Purpose of the Project:
-The aim of the project is to utilize Polars in Python for descriptive statistics.
-This library was used to read the dataset in CSV file.
+The main target of this project is to set up a GitHub Actions workflow.
+I have tested across a matrix of 3 different Python versions.
 I used the 'forbes_2022_billionaires.csv' to analyze the average, median 'FinalWorth' of billionaires and its standard deviation in various countries.
 Bar Chart was used from the Plotly library to visualize the output from this analysis.

 ## Code Description:
 1. stats_descriptive.py - A python file that uses 3 functions to calculate mean, median and standard deviation